bernhardAxonIvy/doc/source/axonivy/system-requirements/engine.rst

 OpenSearch
 -------------

 Version 2.19.
-Only required if you run an :ref:`own <opensearch-external>` OpenSearch instance!
+Only required if you run your :ref:`own <opensearch-external>` OpenSearch instance!

 Browsers
 --------
-All popular web browsers are supported:

-- Firefox
-- Chrome
-- Opera
-- Safari
-- Edge

-For security reasons, we recommend using the latest available web browser versions.
-Most other web browsers that support the latest JavaScript, HTML 5 and CSS 3 specifications will work, too.
+See :ref:`browser-system-requirements`.